 Eggs In Purgatory – Paleo Style!
 What a great name for this entree.

-There are lots of ways to make this yummy egg and tomato sauce dish, but most of them include bread or pasta.
-I make it in ramekins so I can eat it as is – no gluten free pasta required.
-Or make it in a large oven-proof skillet and carefully spoon out each serving so you don’t break the egg.
+There are lots of ways to make this yummy egg and tomato sauce dish, but most include bread or pasta.
+I make it in ramekins to eat as is – no gluten-free pasta required.
+Or in a large oven-proof skillet to carefully spoon out each serving so you don’t break the egg.

-This version also includes Italian Sausage, so it’s meatier than the vegetarian classics.
-It makes a more filling and complete meal as eggs are low in calories.
+This version includes Italian Sausage, so it’s meatier than the vegetarian classics.
+It makes a more filling and complete meal as eggs are so low in calories.

-If you’re not familiar with it, the name refers to the spicy hot red sauce, and you can make this dish as hot as you like.
-This recipe is a mild version as I like the flavor more than I like the heat.
+If you’re not familiar with it, the name refers to the spicy hot red sauce.
+You can make this as hot as you like.
+This recipe is a mild version as I like flavor more than I like heat.
 Add more red pepper flakes if you want it more “purgatory” style.

 Ingredients: